masood-haloratech/Obsidian-Workshop-2025/guides/3_Obsidan_Linking_Tagging.md

 ## Creating Links to Non-Existent Notes

-One of Obsidian's powerful features is linking to notes that don't exist yet:
+A handy features is linking to notes that don't exist yet:

 1. **Type any concept** in double brackets, like `[[Markdown]]`
 2. **Check Graph View** - you'll see it as a new node